Inferring the causal effect of journals on citations: Introduction

-The journal impact factor has been criticised on several accounts.\cite{Lariviere2018} The main critique is its pervasive use in the context of research evaluation, for example in tenure decisions.\cite{McKiernan2019} Scientists also shape their research with impact factors in mind.\cite{Rushforth2015,Muller2017} Some even speak of impact factor mania.\cite{Casadevall2014} In a meeting in San Francisco, cell biologist called for a ban on the impact factor from research evaluation, and conjoined the ``San Francisco Declaration on Research Assessment''\footnote{ \url{https://sfdora.org}} (DORA).
-A group of researchers and editors called for publishing entire citation distributions instead of impact factors, to counter inappropriate use.\cite{Lariviere2016} More recently, a group of editors and researchers came together and called for ``rethinking impact factors''.\cite{Wouters2019}
+Journals play a central role in scholarly communication, yet their role is also contested.
+The journal impact factor in particular has been criticized on several accounts \citep{Lariviere2018}.
+The main critique is its pervasive use in the context of research evaluation, for example in tenure decisions \citep{McKiernan2019}.
+Scientists shape their research with impact factors in mind \citep{Rushforth2015,Muller2017}.
+In a meeting in San Francisco in 2012, cell biologists called for a ban on the impact factor from research evaluation, and conjoined the ``San Francisco Declaration on Research Assessment''\footnote{https://sfdora.org} (DORA).
+A group of researchers and editors called for publishing entire citation distributions instead of impact factors, to counter inappropriate use \citep{Lariviere2016}.
+More recently, a group of editors and researchers came together and called for ``rethinking impact factors''\citep{Wouters2019}.

-At the same time, the impact factor of a journal is one of the most clear predictors of future citations.\cite{Callaham2002,Bornmann2015,Stegehuis2015,Abramo2010} The question is why.
-Possibly, journals select articles of a high ``quality'', which then go on to be cited frequently.
-In this case, journal metrics are possibly a more accurate indicator of ``quality'' than noisy individual citations.\cite{Waltman2017} Another possibility is that journals do not select articles of a high ``quality'', but articles are simply cited more frequently because they are published in a high-impact journal.
+At the same time, journal impact is one of the most clear predictors of future citations \citep{Callaham2002,Levitt2011,Stegehuis2015,Abramo2019}.
+The question is why.
+Possibly, high-impact journals select articles that somehow tend to be cited frequently.
+Another possibility is that articles are cited more frequently \emph{because} they are published in a high-impact journal, not because they tend to be cited frequently \emph{per se}.
+Neither citations of an article nor the journal in which it is published needs to be representative of ``quality''.
+Here, we simply study whether citations of an article are influenced by the journal in which it is published, not their relationship to ``quality''.

 Answering this question is not straightforward.
-It requires an independent measurement of ``quality'', but post-publications reviews are likely to be affected by the journal.
-In rare cases, publications are published in multiple journals, and researchers found that the version in a higher impact journal was more frequently cited than its twin in a lower impact journal.\cite{Lariviere2010,Perneger2010,Cantrill2016} However, duplicate publications are quite special, limiting the generalisability of this observation.
-If a duplicate publication had been published in a single journal it would perhaps simply have accumulated all citations that are now scattered across several journals.
-Some other earlier work claimed that citations were not affected by the journal.\cite{Seglen1994}
+In rare cases, publications appear in multiple journals, and researchers found that the version in a higher impact journal was more frequently cited than its twin in a lower impact journal \citep{Lariviere2010,Perneger2010,Cantrill2016}.
+However, duplicate publications are quite special, limiting the generalizability of this observation.
+Some other earlier work claimed that citations were not affected by the journal \citep{Seglen1994}.